cunnie/writings/NaNoWriMo.md

 "You have heard of superconductivity, but have you heard of «color superconductivity»?
 Color Superconductivity is a matrix of patterns, and each pattern in the matrix breaks the fundamental symmetries of the universe in a different way.
-The very laws of nature bend at my will."
+The very laws of nature bend in my presence.
+Be careful, lest you come too close, for you will be forever changed."

 Taggart once again approached the bright ball, and again as he neared it he could feel time and space shift and stretch.